awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 ## Preview a Worker Task Template<a name="a2i-preview-your-custom-template"></a>

 To preview a custom worker task template, use the SageMaker `RenderUiTemplate` operation\.
 You can use the `RenderUiTemplate` operation with the AWS CLI or your preferred AWS SDK\.
-For documentation on the supported language specific SDK's for this API operation use the [ `See Also`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html#API_RenderUiTemplate_SeeAlso) section of the [ `RenderUiTemplate`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html)\.
+For documentation on the supported language specific SDKs for this API operation, see the [ `See Also`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html#API_RenderUiTemplate_SeeAlso) section of the [ `RenderUiTemplate`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html)\.

 **Prerequisites**